 My professional education includes undergraduate and graduate degrees from the University of New Mexico.
-I also earned the CERTIFIED FINANCIAL PLANNERTM certification and hold the Accredited Investment Fiduciary® designation.
-I am a member of US SIF, the Forum to Sustainable and Responsible Investments, which helps keep our practice connected with the latest developments and provides an opportunity for active participation in lobbying efforts to support ESG policies.
+I earned the CERTIFIED FINANCIAL PLANNERTM certification and hold the Accredited Investment Fiduciary® designation.
+I am a member of US SIF, the Forum to Sustainable and Responsible Investments, which helps keep our practice connected with the latest developments and provides opportunity for active participation in lobbying efforts to support ESG policies.
 As a personal mission, I seek to educate other financial advisors about sustainable investing and encourage them to implement more responsible allocations for their own clients.
+In part, due to these efforts, I was recognized in November 2018 by Commonwealth Financial Network with their prestigious Special Service Award.

-In addition to professional development and continuing education, I stay involved in local and global community organizations.
-I serve as the chairman of Rhinebeck Rotary Club’s International Committee supporting world service projects.
-This includes traveling each year with students from Rhinebeck High School’s Interact Club to construct classrooms, build school cafeterias, and prepare gardens by hand in rural areas of Nicaragua.
-It’s a truly life-changing experience for all participants—young and old—from both home and host communities.
+In addition to professional development and continuing education, I seek to stay involved in local and global community organizations, serving as Chairman of Rhinebeck Rotary Club’s International Committee in support of world service projects.
+This includes traveling each year with students from Rhinebeck High School’s Interact Club to construct classrooms in rural areas of Nicaragua.
+It’s a truly life-changing experience for all participants- young and old- from both home and host communities, providing a sense of purpose, connectedness and joy to everyone involved.

-The difficulties faced by families impacted by the emotional and financial toll of dementia is something all too familiar to me.
-As one of the founding and past co-presidents of the Mid-Hudson Chapter of the Alzheimer’s Association more than 25 years ago, I continue my support and offer strategies to help protect the financial condition of families overwhelmed by this disease.
+Difficulties faced by families impacted by emotional and financial toll of dementia is something all too familiar.
+As one of the founding and past co-presidents of the Mid-Hudson Chapter of the Alzheimer’s Association over 25 years ago, I continue my support and offer strategies to help secure the financial condition of families overwhelmed by this disease.

-I serve on the Advisory Board of the Center for Environmental Policy, an innovative graduate program at Bard College that offers MS degrees in environmental and climate science policy.
-This creates wide-ranging opportunities for both students and the community in the business of building a sustainable future.
+I serve on the Advisory Board of two programs at Bard College: The Center for Environmental Policy, an innovative graduate program at Bard College that offers MS degrees in environmental and climate science policy; and, The Bard Sustainable MBA, with curriculum built to integrate social & environmental impact into core competencies.
+These programs create wide-ranging opportunities for students and the community in public policy and the business of building a sustainable future.

-Since 1987, I’ve made my home in the Hudson River Valley, where I may be seen kayaking at dawn or sunset, often removing trash from the river or admiring bald eagles in the trees on shore.
-Our office in Rhinebeck, New York, is just half a block from Upstate Films, where I occasionally step out to enjoy an indie or foreign film or a meaningful documentary.
-My sons are successfully pursuing their own careers in Washington, DC, and northern California, yet we periodically unite for exciting excursions.
-We thrive on preparing for each another great locally sourced home-cooked meals–all three foodies—and enjoying each other’s company with warm and stimulating conversation.
+Since 1987 I’ve made my home in the Hudson River Valley, where I may be seen kayaking at dawn or sunset, often removing trash from the river or admiring bald eagles in the trees on shore.
+Our office in Rhinebeck, NY is just half a block from Upstate Films, where I occasionally step out to enjoy an Indie or foreign film, or meaningful documentary.
+My sons are pursuing their own careers, yet we periodically unite for exciting and meaningful excursions - enjoying each other’s company with warm stimulating conversation, rugged hike or paddle, or brutal workout at a gym.

 Client Service Manager